azat-co/practicalnode/chapter15/chapter15.md

 You can easily get a free (trial) AWS account.
 You'll need a valid email and a credit card.
 Read about the free tier at <https://aws.amazon.com/free/> and when you are ready, sign up by clicking on "CREATE A FREE ACCOUNT".

 Once you are in, make sure you can access EC2 dashboard.
 Sometimes AWS requires a phone call or a waiting period.
 Most people can get an account within 10 minutes.
+It's not always easy to navigate your way around the AWS web console especially if you are a first time user.
+EC2 is just one of many, many, many AWS services.
+EC2 belongs to the Compute family or category while there are database, security, tools, networking and various other categories.

+Take a look at Figure 15-2 where I point to the location of the EC2 services in "Recently visited services".
+Right below that is the "Compute" category which also give you the access to the EC2 dashboard.

 ![](media/aws-ec2.png)
+***Figure 15-2.** AWS web console has Compute and EC2, which we need for microservices and containers, in the top left column*

+Using the web console is easy but it is limited when it comes to deployment of Docker containers and their images to the AWS container registry.
+(AWS web console is also limited in the fact that it's hard or even impossible to automate the web interface while it's very easy to automate the command-line interface by writing a few shell scripts.)
+AWS CLI will allow us to upload images to the cloud.
+We can later deploy those images from this cloud registry.
+Thus, we proceed to install the AWS CLI.

 ## Installing AWS CLI

 Check for Python.
 Make sure you have 2.6+ or 3.6+.
 You can use pip (Python package manager) to install AWS CLI.